googleworkspace/gws-genai-addon-sample/README.md

 gcloud run services list --platform managed
 ```

+Note the `URL` value in the response, as this will be your deployment URL to be used later in configuring the add-on.

 ## Register the add-on

 ### Prepare the deployment descriptor

 Make a copy of the `sample_deployment_file/deployment.json` in the main directory, and then edit the file to replace
-the `<DEPLOYMENT_URL>` variables with the deployment ID of the Cloud Run service above.
+the `<DEPLOYMENT_URL>` variables with the deployment URL for the Cloud Run service above.

 ### Upload the deployment descriptor